-Sometimes Microsoft Outlook shows an error message saying it encountered a problem and needs to close.
+Sometimes Microsoft Office Outlook shows an error message saying it encountered a problem and needs to close.
 It does not provide any additional information, making it harder to fix the issue.

 The article talks about possible causes of the problem and how to fix it.

 1] Install the latest Update For Outlook